AidenStickney/modern-record-player/README.md

 ## Spotify Playback

 The application supports different Spotify URI types such as albums, playlists, and tracks.
 The playback is managed through the Spotipy client.

+Note that the Spotify API keys will expire after an hour.
+To refresh the keys, simply return to the home page and reauthenticate.

 ## Database Model